Speak to an expert today 01270 440 341 020 3633 2107

 arrow

-By law, every workplace must have a designated fire marshal.
+By law, every workplace must have a designated fire marshal or fire warden.
 There are certain rules and regulations regarding how many fire marshals each workplace needs and what the exact responsibilities of the fire marshal are.
 This guide will explore what a fire marshal is, what they do and where to access fire marshal training.

 What Is A Fire Marshal?

-A fire marshal is a person who takes responsibility for reducing the risk of a fire happening and guiding people to safety if a fire does start.
+A fire marshal is a person who takes responsibility for reducing the risk of a fire happening, and guides people to safety if a fire does start.
 Although many people think the main duty of a fire marshal is to successfully evacuate people from a building that is on fire, the primary role of a fire marshal is to prevent a fire from happening at all.

 image of a fire warden doing a fire risk assessment